Sienci-Labs/Resources/longmill/advanced/ytsb-lm-inductive-sensors.md

 To adjust the position of a sensor:

 <ol>
-  <li aria-level="1">Remove one nut and washer from each sensor and set it aside</li>
+  <li>Remove one nut and washer from each sensor and set it aside</li>
-  <li aria-level="1">Slide the sensor through the hole of each mount</li>
+  <li>Slide the sensor through the hole of each mount</li>
-  <li aria-level="1">Reinstall the nut and washer to secure the sensor in place on the bracket.
+  <li>Reinstall the nut and washer to secure the sensor in place on the bracket.
 Note that the Z-axis sensor does not use a washer on the lower nut</li>
 </ol>

 <h3>Step 4: Connecting the sensors to the LongBoard controller</h3>